 Site Visit funds are based on the location and length of the site visit:

 * Please note MMM 3 locations have been added to the list of eligible locations as at July 2022, we will not accept backdated applications.

 ** Site visits are available for all ACCHs in MMM 1-3

 For more information on how to apply, download the Site Visit Application.

 - Check the MMM classification of the town on the DoctorConnect website.

 Primary health care practitioners making the transition to live and work in many NSW rural and remote towns have the opportunity to apply to the NSW Rural Doctors Network (RDN) for a Relocation Grant.

 Grants of up to $5,000 are available to eligible GPs, nurses and allied health practitioners moving to rural NSW communities.
-Eligible locations are Modified Monash Model (MMM) 4-7 towns, the MMM 3 towns of Broken Hill, Buronga and Griffith and Aboriginal Community Controlled Health Organisations (ACCHOs) in MMM 3 or above.
+Eligible locations are Modified Monash Model (MMM) 3-7 towns.
 Generally, you must be relocating to a more rural location based on the MMM category, however applications outside of this are considered on a case by case basis.